The Intelligence Layer

 Safer adoption through scoped knowledge

-Strategic impact
+Strategic

 Positioned AI as a platform capability, not a feature

-Informed future consolidation discussions
+Informed future search and consolidation discussions

 Reduced long-term UX debt risk

-Validated impact
+Validated

-Customer Success feedback confirmed improved trust and comprehension
+Customer Success confirmed improved trust and comprehension

 Where it stalled